-If your child has a winter birthday (and therefore is already getting more than he or she needs this time of year), forgo asking for birthday gifts and ask for non-perishable food or a new toy to donate.
+If your child has a winter birthday (and therefore is already getting more than they needs this time of year), forgo asking for birthday gifts and ask for non-perishable food or a new toy to donate.
 It’s a great way to help others while teaching your kids a wonderful lesson, not to mention the teaching opportunity it provides to your guests as well.

 6. Demonstrate immediate kindness

 It can be easy (and sometimes prudent) to turn away charity or chronic homelessness with any range of excuses, but in a season where the economic difference is so stark, generosity and trust go a long way: donate that dollar to the charity collector at the grocery store or give a McDonald’s gift card to people experiencing homelessness who is asking for food, and then explain to them where their donation will go and why it matters.

 7. Buy a Christmas tree for a family in need

 There are many local services and organizations that have a list of local families that could use a little help.
 Your child’s school might also be able to guide you to just the family that could use some extra Christmas spirit.